Take A Summer Hike With Your Kids

 Let the Kids Lead

 Hike at your child’s pace and distance.
 Whatever your child takes interest in, stop and explore that bug, leaf or rock with them.
-Tell them about the animals, rocks, trees, and flowers.
-Getting to the destination is less important than making sure your kids have so much fun; they will want to go again and again.
+Teach them about the animals, rocks, trees, and flowers.
+Getting to the destination is less important than making sure your kids have fun along the way.
+Make it so they will want to go again and again.

 Play I Spy using your surroundings as you walk along.
 Create your own scavenger hunt in search of animals, plants, and views along the way.
 Pack along a plant and animal identification guide for your older child.